monadexio/monadex-api/monadex-api.md

                     "sold": "Number of tshirts sold",
                     "reservations": "Number of tshirts reserved",
                     "cost": "Cost of one tshirt",
-                    "price": "Price of one tshirt",
+                    "price": "Price of one tshirt"
                 }
             ]